Skip to main content

 6. Set Magento to Production Mode

-Production mode disables development helpers, pre-generates dependency injection, and minifies static files:
+This one's easy to overlook but it matters a lot.
+Production mode disables development helpers, pre-generates DI, and minifies static files:

 bin/magento deploy:mode:set production